Innovation in Education Awards

 We encourage proposals from all schools and disciplines, and from a wide range of perspectives, approaches, and ideas.
 While we aim to provide flexibility for applicants, we offer the following as examples of broad thematic areas to consider in framing the direction of applications.

-Examples of broad thematic area to consider:
+Examples of broad thematic areas to consider:

 • Promoting and supporting student skill development in critical thinking, communication, leadership, data analysis, intercultural and global competency, collaboration, or teamwork